 Setting boundaries is so much more than telling people “no” once in a while.
 Boundary setting involves digging deep to identify who you really are, what you really believe in, and then establishing a protective barrier between yourself and others, to the degree you feel necessary for your own mental and emotional wellbeing.

 This means that while you allow certain people in – say your spouse or your children or closest friends – you may keep others at a further distance.

 It is important to note that boundaries can evolve and change for the same person over the course of a lifetime.
 When a child becomes an adult, the boundaries between parent and child must adapt in order for the relationship to remain healthy.
 If you go through a divorce, the way you relate to your former spouse needs to become entirely different than it was when you were married.

 If one or both parties are unwilling to change the dynamics of the relationship, the relationship will become strained and possibly break.

 (If you’ve never been divorced, this may seem like a strange thing to say.
 Isn’t the relationship already broken?
 Well, yes, the marriage relationship is over.
 But unless you are childless, one or both of you change all your friends and social connections, and you move across the country from one another, you will still have a relationship.
 It won’t be a marriage anymore, but you will have to figure out a new way of relating to each other.)

 In order to maintain healthy connections, we must be willing to adapt our boundaries as our circumstances change.
 And we must seek out close relationships with those who approach boundaries similarly to ourselves.

 Why are boundaries crucial for Redefining Love?

-The first step in Redefining Love is truly and deeply loving yourself.
+In order to Redefine Love you must truly and deeply love yourself.
 You must realize that you have as much a right to take up space in the world as anybody else.
 You must draw a line around that space, and determine for yourself who you will allow into your life, and to what degree.